makrai/notes/fujinuma19-rsc-free-eval-cross-ling-embed-graph-modlr-acl.md

 * [network] Modularity
   * strength of clusters
   * moderate to strong correlation with three downstream tasks,
-  * does not require any external resources.
-We show through experiments that
+  * does not require any external resources
-  * can serve as an intrinsic validation metric ..., particularly on distant language pairs in low-resource settings
+  * We show through experiments that this can serve as an intrinsic validation metric ..., particularly on distant language pairs in low-resource settings